canito0890/getting-and-cleaning-data-course-project/CODEBOOK.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
 ```

-The tidy dataset only contains mean: `mean` and standard deviation fields `std`.
+The tidy dataset only contains mean: `mean` and standard deviation `std` fields.

 - tBodyAccMeanX
 - tBodyAccMeanY